Volunteers working in the Orphanage / Childcare Program work mainly in childcare centers and orphanages for disabled children in Ho Chi Minh City.

 Volunteering Solutions has been working since 2007 with the aim of providing support to the underprivileged societies across the world, and the projects in Vietnam are designed in such a way that volunteers can make some meaningful contribution to the lives of the host communities.

-VolSol offers unique and affordable volunteering projects in Ho Chi Minh City and the Program Fee that you'll pay will include your Pre-departure Guidebook, Airport pickup, Project Orientation, 24/7 in-country support, accommodation, and meals etc.
+VolSol offers unique and affordable volunteering projects in Ho Chi Minh City and Hanoi and the Program Fee that you'll pay will include your Pre-departure Guidebook, Airport pickup, Project Orientation, 24/7 in-country support, accommodation, and meals etc.

 VolSol works with in association with local organizations in the country, indirectly touching a lot of lives.
 We try to provide the best services to our participants so that they can give back to the society in the most effective manner.
 The entire process is a circle of goodness, and we believe that every human on this Earth deserves to be happy.